Previous Up Next

 This process might seem bogus, because we use the data to choose the range of the prior distribution, and then use the data again to do the update.
 In general, using the same data twice is, in fact, bogus.

-In effect, we are approximating a prior that is uniform over all values of mu and sigma, but for computational efficiency we ignore all the values that don’t matter.
+In effect, the prior is uniform over all values of mu and sigma, but for computational efficiency we ignore all the values that don’t matter.

 10.4 The posterior distribution of CV